 Before signing a lease, expats should consider the following:

-The expected condition that the apartment should be left in when moving out – some landlords may demand that the tenant repaint the apartment prior to their departure.
+- The expected condition that the apartment should be left in when moving out – some landlords may demand that the tenant repaint the apartment before their departure.

-The maintenance fee (vad ba’it), which includes general maintenance of the building and will be higher if access to a fitness suite or gym is included.
+- The maintenance fee (vad ba’it), which includes general building maintenance, will be higher if access to a fitness suite or gym is included.

-The price increase at the end of the year – this is often written into the contract.
+- The price increase at the end of the year – typically included in the contract.

 Deposits